8 Song Activities to Explore Rainbows and Colors

 "Little Mouse, little mouse

-This fun rhyme encourages exploration and colour recognition as children guess which coloured house the little mouse is hidden behind.
-The visuals for this activity are available in my shop along with six variations to keep the fun going!
+This fun rhyme encourages exploration and color recognition as children guess which colored house the little mouse is hidden behind.
+The visuals for this activity are available here along with six variations to keep the fun going!

 3. Rainbow Scarf Dance:

-Encourage creativity and coordination with a colourful twist to a classic song.
+Encourage creativity and coordination with a colorful twist to a classic song.
 Sing and do the "Rainbow Pokey" using scarves or streamers.
-Alternate colours with each verse and children will take turns putting their colour in.
+Alternate colors with each verse and children will take turns putting their color in.
 We can adapt the lyrics like this: "You put your (red) scarf in, you put your red scarf out..."
-At the end, we could sing, “you put all the colours in, you put all the colours out…”
+At the end, we could sing, “you put all the colors in, you put all the colors out…”

 Another idea for a rainbow movement song is Dancing Rainbow Colors by Nancy Stewart.
 It is a perfect song for scarves and incorporates different movements.

-4. Colourful Musical Scavenger Hunt (Days with Grey blog):
+4. Colorful Musical Scavenger Hunt (Days with Grey):

-Turn a simple musical game into an exciting colour adventure by having children find items matching the colour they land on when the music stops.
+Turn a simple musical game into an exciting color adventure by having children find items matching the color they land on when the music stops.
 This activity promotes observation skills and color recognition, whether played indoors or outdoors.

-Ignite children's imagination with a colourful monster freeze dance.
+Ignite children's imagination with a colorful monster freeze dance.
 Scatter the friendly monster pictures around the room.
-Children can dance to the music and when the music stops, find a coloured monster and freeze in the pose the monster is making.
+Children can dance to the music and when the music stops, find a colored monster and freeze in the pose the monster is making.

-Another way to play would be to call out a colour when the music stops, prompting children to find and freeze in the pose of a monster of that colour.
+Another way to play would be to call out a color when the music stops, prompting children to find and freeze in the pose of a monster of that color.

 6. Rainbow Relaxation:

-Introduce relaxation techniques with some rainbow breathing.
-Children can sweep their arms to meet over their head as they breathe in and sweep their arms back down in a rainbow motion as they breathe out.
+Introduce relaxation techniques with rainbow breathing.
+Have children sweep their arms up over their heads as they breathe in, then sweep their arms back down in a rainbow motion as they breathe out.
+You might say, “Paint the sky (red),” as they lift their arms—changing colors each time.
 Pair the activity with soothing music to enhance the experience.

 7. Pete the Cat (I Love My White Shoes):